likang/blogofile/README.md

 You may need to modify the CNAME file if you directed your domain at Github Page. [more](http://pages.github.com) Important!
 ---
 Never run 'blogofile build' after you deploy the static site to Github Pages!
-It will remove all the information of git repository.
-Use 'sh _build.sh' instead.
+It will remove '.git' folder and '.gitignore' file in your site folder.
+So please run 'sh _build.sh' instead.